JPMorgan says U.S.-sanctioned Russian bonds could be excluded from key indexes

-LONDON, April 15 (Reuters) - U.S. sanctions announced on Thursday on newly-issued Russian government debt could see the bonds excluded from JPMorgan’s influential emerging market local-currency GBI-EM investment index, the bank said.
+LONDON/NEW YORK (Reuters) - U.S. sanctions announced on Thursday on newly-issued Russian government debt could see the bonds excluded from JPMorgan’s influential indexes, including the emerging market local-currency GBI-EM investment index, the bank said.

 That said, JPMorgan added there would be no immediate impact on the existing EMBI or GBI-EM series composition.